What Supported Decision-Making Actually Means

 "Intimidate" includes threatening to deprive an adult of food, nutrition, shelter or necessary medication or medical treatment.

-A "supporter" must be at least eighteen and enters a formal, written agreement with the adult.
-An "interested person" is anyone concerned with the welfare of the adult who has entered a supported decision-making agreement, which creates a broader layer of oversight.
+An "interested person" is anyone concerned with the welfare of the adult who signed a supported decision-making agreement.
+This creates a broader layer of oversight beyond the supporter alone.